 Take the photo on the right for example.
 It shows a remarkable feature – the so called “exclamation mark” hair.
-As soon as I see this finding, I know that the patient has only one diagnosis: alopecia areata.
+As soon as I see this finding, I know that the patient likely has one diagnosis: alopecia areata.

 What is alopecia areata?